Keio University

 Faculty members who receive the Medical Education Contribution Award are excluded from the selection for the Best Teacher Award from the following year onwards, but are expected to serve as role models for young faculty members who will lead medical education in the future.

-Targeting students, residents, and nurses belonging to the Shinanomachi Campus, we provide training to acquire medical skills using various training models.
+Targeting students, residents, and nurses affiliated with the Shinanomachi Campus, we provide training for acquiring medical skills using various training models.
 In 2023, in addition to the 1st Clinical Simulation Lab in the East Building, the 2nd Clinical Simulation Lab was established on the 10th floor of Building 2.
 A dedicated manager handles the administration.

-This is a facility that provides advanced anatomical education, including the acquisition of techniques, and excellent anatomical research for physicians in order to return the results obtained from dissection to medical sciences and society, and to contribute significantly to the development of medical sciences and healthcare.
+This is a facility that provides advanced anatomical education, including skill acquisition, and conducts excellent anatomical research for physicians in order to return the results obtained from dissection to medical sciences and society, and to contribute significantly to the development of medical sciences and healthcare.

 Healthcare Professional Education Research